 There is an obvious whole school atmosphere of inclusion and aspiration at Thatto Heath within a kind-hearted and family-centred environment.
 There is a climate of both challenge and support which is embraced by all staff and pupils.
 It is a motivational school led by a dedicated Headteacher and her team where inclusion is an integral part of school life.
 This was clear in the conversations which were held with pupils, Governors and members of staff.

-All staff are committed to ensure that every child in their care matters and the school is an absolute pleasure to visit!
+All staff are committed to ensuring that every child in their care matters and the school is an absolute pleasure to visit!

 Learning Experiences are Fun